Lotus Pond, Kaohsiung: Qing Shui Temple

-The Qing Shui Temple (清水宮 (Qīngshuǐ Gōng)) worships the Master Qing Shui who was a national hero in Sung Dynasty who fought against the Yuan army.
+The Qing Shui Temple worships the Master Qing Shui who was a national hero in Sung Dynasty who fought against the Yuan army.
 His jobs included the holding of management of awards for good deeds and punishment for evil deeds.
 He saved the souls of thousands of people.
 The temple is located at East to West, the front side is Lotus Pond, right is Ban-Ping hill, and left side leaning Guishan.
 Set of Eastern and Western architectural features of the merger; its construction is majestic and manner is solemn.

 Cide Palace

-Cide Palace (慈德宮 (Cídé Gōng)) worships Mazu and Commonly be known as Matsu Temple.
+Cide Palace worships Mazu and Commonly be known as Matsu Temple.
 During the Japanese Occupation Period, Japanese had even set up agriculture office for the temple; afterwards, was changed to The Regiment branch.
 Cide Palace was rebuilt at 1973, and finished at 1976.
 The Japanese government ordered to abolish the position of Cide Palace; however, it was rebuilt after Taiwan Restoration.
 While every birthday of gods, the temple will invite Taiwanese opera group to perform.
 And it is very special about building a stage in front of temple.

 Cih Ji Palace

-The Cih Ji Palace (慈濟宮 (Cíjì Gōng)) worships Baosheng Dadi.
+The Cih Ji Palace worships Baosheng Dadi.
 Every Chungyuan Festival, every household hangs radish on door for memorial service.
 Putting sacrifice on table before the god such as radish, animal sacrifice, Glutinous rice lump and fruits to offer sacrifices to gods or ancestors.
 This ceremony of sacrificing radish still was rumored in civil.
-Cih Ji Palace was originally built in 1719 at Feng Shan, moved to Zuoying and renovated in 1960,worshiping Baosheng Dadi, Black Tiger Marshal and other gods; they became patron saint of local residents and endless stream of pilgrims.
+Cih Ji Palace was originally built in 1719 at Feng Shan, moved to Zuoying and renovated in 1960, worshiping Baosheng Dadi, Black Tiger Marshal and other gods; they became patron saint of local residents and endless stream of pilgrims.
 In 1974, Baosheng Dadi ordered to build Dragon and Tiger Pagodas.
 Zuoying Dragon and Tiger Pagodas has become the one of famous landmarks after it finished construction.